 I referenced onholdwith.com to further investigate hold times.
 Not only does this data display the large amount of people waiting on hold, it also reveals how many of them resorted to Twitter to complain.
 This chart shows the worst offenders in hold time for the first two weeks of July 2013.

 This is a clear representation of how one channel (voice) is rolling into another (social).
 For more data on the worst hold-time offenders, check out our annual list here.

 The world-class brands will know how to better this experience.
 Firstly, avoid hold times in the call center.
 Call-back technology is one way of achieving that goal.

 Secondly, find a way to seamless transition customers from the social channel back to the voice channel.
 If customers started with voice, chances are they had a more complicated problem to solve that required live assistance.
 However, perhaps they were an abandoned call who resorted to social media to complain.
 Fact is, 35% of all non-voice channel inquiries eventually escalate to voice.
 Using Web Rescue, Fonolo’s web call-back solution, chat agents could simply retrieve the customer’s information from a private message using social media and have an agent call the customer back.

-This would improve the customer experience and your brand perception!
+This would enhance the customer experience and improve customer perceptions of your brand!